 The Student Services Department is comprised of five distinct program areas: Special Education; English Learners (formally English Language Learners); Home Instruction; School Health/Nursing Services and 504 Evaluations and Plans.
 In addition, the Director of Student Services is the local liaison for school age youth who are homeless; the Director is also the point of contact for children in foster care.

 Programs to meet the special education needs of students include an array of services from PreK-12th grade and from ages 3 to 21 years of age.
-Identification is in one of or more of the following areas: autism, developmental disability, deaf-blindness, hearing impairment including deafness, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, emotional disturbance, specific learning disability, speech or language impairment, traumatic brain injury, and/or visual impairment including blindness.
+Identification for special education is in one of the following categories: autism, developmental disability, deaf-blindness, hearing impairment including deafness, intellectual disability, multiple disabilities, orthopedic impairment, other health impairment, emotional disturbance, specific learning disability, speech or language impairment, traumatic brain injury, and/or visual impairment including blindness.
 A full range of services are provided in compliance with federal laws, IDEIA and Section 504.

-Early childhood screening is available to three- and four-year old children with suspected special needs in order to discover potential learning problems and develop a plan to assist with remediation.
+Early childhood screening is available to three, four, and five year old children with suspected special needs in order to discover potential learning problems and develop a plan to assist with remediation.

-The Streets City Schools is charged by law to find and identify children with disabilities, birth through age 21, who may be in need of special education services.
+The Streetsboro City Schools is charged by law to find and identify children with disabilities, birth through age 21, who may be in need of special education services.

 Help Me Grow is the agency responsible for services for children birth to age 3.
 They can be reached at 330.298.4545.